patricks/slack-presencebot/README.md

 # slack-presencebot
-Slackbot that monitors the status of all users and post it to a channel.
+Slackbot that monitors the status of all users and posts status changes into a channel.